cns-iu/cns-humanexus-2.0/docs/readme.md

 HuBMAP (The Human Biomolecular Atlas Program) features an image each week from one of their funded research groups.
 Three images, all from 2025, appear in the animation:
 1. The 3D map of multiscalar neurovascular connections between nephrons of the human kidney across the lifespan from Dr.Sanjay Jain and Dr. Gloria Pryhuber ([Image](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg)).
 2. The 3D, 50x light sheet fluorescence microscopy (LSFM) image of an adult human kidney cortex from Dr. Sanjay Jain and Liam McLaughlin ([Image](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg)).
-3. The CODEX image of the small intestine from Joanna Bi and Dr. Bei Wei ([(Image](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg)).
+3. The CODEX image of the small intestine from Joanna Bi and Dr. Bei Wei ([Image](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg)).

 ## HRA Pop Helios

 The 3d HRA Pop Helios animation was done using open access data from GTEx v9 release from the project named “Adult GTEx” -> “Single cell.”
 This data can be downloaded from [source](https://gtexportal.org/home/downloads/adult-gtex/single_cell).
 Currently we are using GTEx 8 tissues snRNA-Seq Data.
 The program basically creates a k-nearest neighbors network for biological data and prepares it to be exported to Helios-Web [(heliosweb.io)].
 This program is accessible at Github.
 It comes along with a readme file with detailed instructions on how to access the data and follow the steps to get the 3d model.

-# References

-Bidanta, Supriya, Katy Börner, Bruce W. Herr II, Ellen M. Quardokus, Marcell Nagy, Katherine S. Gustilo, Rachel Bajema, Elizabeth Maier, Roland Molontay, and Griffin Weber.
-2025.
-"Functional Tissue Units in the Human Reference Atlas." *Nature Communications* 16: 1526. [https://doi-org.proxyiub.uits.iu.edu/10.1038/s41467-024-54591-6](https://doi-org.proxyiub.uits.iu.edu/10.1038/s41467-024-54591-6).

-Patel, Ushma, Griffin Weber, Katherine S. Gustilo, and Katy Börner.
-2023. *Human Reference Atlas: Vasculature Common Coordinate Framework (VCCF)*. [https://www.youtube.com/watch?v=zQeMgxo8n_U](https://www.youtube.com/watch?v=zQeMgxo8n_U).

-Patel, Ushma, John W. Hickey, and Katy Börner.
-2025. *Human Reference Atlas: Define Yourself—The Human Gut Atlas Story*. [https://www.youtube.com/watch?v=_H3S5HeFFPE](https://www.youtube.com/watch?v=_H3S5HeFFPE).

-Sappol, Michael, ed.
-2011. *Hidden Treasure: The National Library of Medicine*.
-New York: Blast Books.
-ISBN 978-0-922233-42-7.

 ---